-In Part II: How the U.S.-funded White Helmets rescue civilians from Syrian and Russian bombs while lobbying for the U.S. military to step up its own bombing campaign.
+This is the first installment in a two-part investigation.
+In part two, The Grayzone shows how the Western government-funded White Helmets rescue civilians from Syrian and Russian bombs while lobbying for the U.S. military to step up its own bombing campaign.

 On September 30, demonstrators gathered in city squares across the West for a “weekend of action” to “stop the bombs” raining down from Syrian government and Russian warplanes on rebel-held eastern Aleppo.
 Thousands joined the protests, holding signs that read “Topple Assad” and declaring, “Enough With Assad.”
 Few participants likely knew that the actions were organized under the auspices of an opposition-funded public relations company called the Syria Campaign.